vinodkumarhs1962/skinspire_V2/Project_docs/encryption/06_lessons.md

 ## Conclusion

-The implementation of the SkinSpire encryption system has provided valuable insights into building secure healthcare applications.
+The implementation of the Skinspire encryption system has provided valuable insights into building secure healthcare applications.
 The lessons learned during this phase will continue to inform our development practices and security implementations in future phases of the project.

 Major successes include:
 - Successful implementation of field-level encryption